shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Movie.md

 ### Adjust by
 {: .text-gamma }

 1. To adjust the duration of a audio/video clip, simply right click the media on the track to reveal an options menu.

 2. Click [Duration].

 3. Adjust to desired length.

-The Buttons page appears as a child of UI Components and appears second in the UI Components section.

 ### Adjust